algjohnston/TOTools/README.md

 Added a player table.

+Added players to the seeding list.

 Added a match table.

-Added players to the seeding list.
+Displayed the match data in the match scheduler.